baigelbytes1/baigelbytes/content/quotes.md

 &nbsp;

+> **"It is better to conquer yourself than to win a thousand battles.
+Then the victory is yours.
+It cannot be taken from you, not by angels or by demons, heaven or hell."** - Buddha

+&nbsp;

 > **”I count him braver who overcomes his desires than him who conquers his enemies; for the hardest victory is over self.”** - Aristotle

 &nbsp;